Depression

 Biological factorsDescription

-Neuroendocrine axis dysfunctionDepressed patients have may have comorbid hypothyroidism (5-10%), elevated cortisol (50%), decreased growth hormone and somatostatin
+Neuroendocrine axis dysfunctionDepressed patients may have comorbid hypothyroidism (5-10%), elevated cortisol (50%), decreased growth hormone, and somatostatin

 Neuro-immunological regulation dysfunctionIncreased levels of cortisol (50%)

-Neuro-anatomical changesReduced movement, posture problems, and emotions due to dysunction of the basal ganglia and limbic system.
+Neuro-anatomical changesReduced movement, posture problems, and emotions due to dysfunction of the basal ganglia and limbic system.
 Reduced blood flow to the cortex (frontal lobe, anterior cingulate, caudate nucleus).
-Atrophy in the RAS, diencephalon.
-Increased ventricle:brain ratio (BPID and psychotic depression > MDD)
+Atrophy in the reticular activating system (RAS) and diencephalon.
+Increased ventricle: brain ratio (BPID and psychotic depression > MDD)

 Age